Skip to content

 3. What NOT to Do:

-• Don't explicitly set storage-driver (triggers strict validation → fails)
+• Don't explicitly set storage-driver in daemon.json (triggers strict validation → fails)

 • Don't use vfs or devicemapper (inefficient alternatives)